-Due to extensive construction works and logistical considerations, the University Campus parking lot will NOT be available on March 12 and 13.
-The nearest and most convenient alternative parking facilities are available within a three-minute walking distance across Goce Delchev Blvd.
+Apart from the university campus car park, the nearest and most convenient alternative parking facilities are available within a three-minute walking distance across Goce Delchev Blvd.
 These are the multi-storey car park on Goce Delcev Blvd, the Macedonian Radio and Television (MRT) parking lot and the parallel parking places on Dimitar Vlahov Street by The Vardar River (behind the tallest black building opposite the campus).

 Please be advised that the MRT and street parking facilities are payable via mobile phones only and are therefore convenient for domestic mobile network subscribers.
 Parking there is free of charge on Saturdays after 2 p.m. and on Sundays.
 The multi-storey car park requires cash payment and is therefore the only facility convenient for international participants